U.S. Department of State Seal

 • Keep a low profile.

 Hong Kong has a low crime rate.
-Even so, you should exercise caution when in congested areas and pay particular attention to personal belongings while in crowded areas and while traveling on public transportation.
+Even so, you should exercise caution and pay particular attention to personal belongings while in crowded areas and traveling on public transportation.
 Violent crime, though rare, does occur.

 • Take routine safety precautions.